 Washed Out couldn’t be a better name for Ernest Greene’s specific brand of music.
 It feels spacey, weathered, and indeed, washed out.
 These are songs that are minimal and desolate, swirling shoegaze and lo-fi with chillwave and hip-hop loops to make something that feels simultaneously familiar and unique.
 Given enough time, this is an album that will swell up in most listeners ears, starting with its plain synth chords and ethereal vocals and ending with a startling symphonic luster.

 The record opens with “Eyes Be Closed” around a whirlwind of repetitious echoes.
 For a few seconds it feels like a trance-ian open, but layered chords roll in and authoritarian vocals set course for something much more melodic and poppy.
-This is demonstrative of the album’s continual bait-and-switch with the listener, as electronic elements interchange with indie pop/rock staples often, and seemlessly.
-“Echoes” hints at Noah Lennox-like indie noise, but consise beats and another tightened melody keep things flowing.
+This is demonstrative of the album’s continual bait-and-switch with the listener, as electronic elements interchange with indie pop/rock staples often, and seamlessly.
+“Echoes” hints at Noah Lennox-like indie noise, but concise beats and another tightened melody keep things flowing.
 These first two cuts really highlight the added production values that Greene brought it for his first LP, primarily through the talented Ben Allen, who’s produced his share of similar blog-mongering indie bands (Animal Collective, Deerhunter).

 Whereas Greene’s EPs teased this sort of voice but often crossed instrumental wires, Within & Without is a smooth and polished experience.
 Putting aside record continuity, there are some pretty stellar single cuts here as well.
 “Amor Fati” is one of the most gorgeous tracks you’ll hear all year.
 The melding of vocal harmonies and outer space syncopations is mesmerizing.
 “You And I” and “Far Away” balance the cool out with the melancholy, and “A Dedication” ends the set with a piano, more vocal synthetics and hefty percussion.